ORA Group Information Listed by pear Ransomware Group

 Specializing in retail and the point-of-sale experience

-On June 23, 2026, the pear Ransomware Group listed ORA Group on its leak site, confirming that internal files had been exfiltrated from the retail and point-of-sale specialist during a ransomware attack.
+On June 23, 2026, the pear Ransomware Group listed ORA Group on its leak site, claiming that internal files had been exfiltrated from the retail and point-of-sale specialist during a ransomware attack.
 Anyone whose personal or payment information passed through ORA’s systems could be affected, even if the exact number of impacted individuals remains unknown.

 Public reporting indicates that ORA Group, which focuses on retail operations and point-of-sale experiences, suffered a ransomware intrusion.
 The pear Ransomware Group posted evidence of successful data exfiltration on its onion leak site.
 Available details describe internal files as the primary material taken, though the precise volume and specific data types have not been fully disclosed.
 No confirmed victim count has been released, leaving both customers and employees uncertain about their exposure.